Frugal Living Tips Your Grandparents Used Everyday

-Growing your own garden is one of my favourite things about being frugal.
+Growing your own garden is one of my favorite things about being frugal.
 You get great food, moderate exercise and it’s an integral part of the frugal lifestyle.
 What’s not to love?

 The art of preserving is an integral part of the homesteading movement.
 You preserve the food you have grown to use it during the winter months to feed your family.